Recipe For Brioche

 - Brush each brioche with egg wash and sprinkle with sugar pearls.
 Bake for 20 to 25 minutes or until lightly golden brown on top.

-Pro tip – If the buns get too dark on the top – tent with a foil. - Cool on the cooling rack.
-It is best to rest these for at least 15 mins before you serve.
+Pro tip – If the buns get too dark on the top, tent them with foil. - Cool on the cooling rack.
+It is best to rest these for at least 15 minutes before you serve.

 Troubleshooting